 Frequently Asked Questions

-What does WRU mean in texting?
+What does WRU mean in text?

-What is the WRU Shop?
+What is the difference between WRU and WYA?

 Conclusion